 Speaker: Mr. Kenneth A. Bowers, AICP

 Neighborhoods are the backbone for any community.
-They define the community character.
-Municipalities everywhere are looking to redevelop and redefine their older neighborhoods.
+They define the community character. everywhere are looking to redevelop and redefine their older neighborhoods.
 These organically-developed neighborhoods provide a variety of housing choices and have built-in infrastructure.
 This presentation will cover the importance of redeveloping those traditional neighborhoods and sustainably funding infrastructure improvements.

 Speaker: Mr. Charles Marohn Jr., P.E.
 AICP